Fit as a Mama Bear

 Hip Exercises While Pregnant & Staying Active

 Staying active while pregnant has SO MANY BENEFITS.
-And while being active during pregnancy looks different for every mama (especially in the first trimester when life is brutal), there are a few key elements almost all mamas should try to tie in.
+And while being active during pregnancy looks different for all pregnant women (especially in the first trimester when life is brutal), there are a few key elements almost all mamas should try to tie in.

-Before we delve into the good stuff I want to remind expecting mamas to two things:
+Before we delve into the good stuff, as a Certified Strength & Conditioning Specialist I want to remind pregnant women of two things:

 The first is that every pregnancy is different and every situation is different.
 Consult with your doc or before randomly doing an exercise (especially if you weren’t overly active when you got pregnant!)